 Polyphenols are chemical compounds found in a category called phytochemicals, which occur naturally in plants.

-Green tea has increased in popularity and is now the second most consumed beverage in the world.
+Green tea has increased in popularity and is now the

 As a beverage, green tea is an alternative to coffee and soft drinks, with the added health benefits from the polyphenol compounds present.